cfengine/documentation/reference/special-variables/this.markdown

 ### this.this

-From version 3.3.0 on, this variables is reserved.
+From version 3.3.0 on, this variable is reserved.
 It is used by functions like `maplist()` to represent the current object in a transformation map.